+(6) Installation Criteria

-- (6) Installation Criteria: - (a) Piling shall be installed by a licensed contractor regularly engaged in the business of pile driving.
+- (a) Piling shall be installed by a California-licensed contractor regularly engaged in the business of pile driving.
 Care shall be taken in the handling and driving of piling, to prevent spalling, cracking or other damage.
 Contractor shall install piles per approved local, state and federal requirements.
-Jetting may be permitted with Local approval. - (b) Tolerances: - The elevation of the head of piles shall be within one inch of designer top of pile elevation.
-Minimum pile top elevation for dock systems shall be +12.0 MLLW. - Piling shall be installed vertically plumb within tolerances defined in the construction documents, but in no cases more than 2.5% out of vertical plumb, and 4 inches out of horizontal location. - (c) Records, Certifications, and Inspection: - 1) Records of pile driving operations shall be maintained under the supervision of the Engineer of Record, and made available to the City upon request. - 2) Contractor shall make the pilings available for City inspection prior to installation; - 3) Upon completion of the pile driving operation, subject to the requirements of the permit, the engineer may certify that the pilings were installed in accordance with the design and these guidelines.
-Such certification shall be on the Engineer's letterhead and bear the Engineer's stamp, and shall be submitted to the City prior to issuance of the certificate of occupancy.
+Piles may be jetted as permitted by the Local Coastal Permit, USACE permit, RWQCB Water Quality Certificate, and local CEQA mitigation measures, as applicable.
+If jetting is permitted, depth of jetting shall be determined by a California-licensed Geotechnical Engineer and a California-licensed Civil or Structural Engineer. - (b) Tolerances - The installation elevation of the top of piles shall be within one inch of designer top of pile elevation.
+Minimum pile top elevation for dock systems shall be +12.0 MLLW, unless noted otherwise in these Harbor Design Criteria.

+- 2) Piling shall be installed vertically plumb within tolerances defined in the construction documents, but in no cases more than 1.5% out of vertical plumb, and 2 inches out of horizontal location. - (c) Records, Certifications, and Inspection - 1) Records of pile driving operations shall be maintained by the Engineer of Record (EOR) or qualified third-party testing agency under the supervision of the Engineer of Record (EOR), and made available to the City upon request.
+This work shall be performed in accordance with the requirements of CBC Sections 1704 and 1705. - 2) Contractor shall make the pilings available for City inspection prior to installation. - 3) Upon completion of the pile driving operation, subject to the requirements of the permit, the Owner's design EOR or qualified third-party testing agency shall certify that the pilings were installed in accordance with the design and these Such certification shall be on the guidelines.
+EOR's or qualified third-party testing agency's letterhead and bear the EOR's stamp and signature or the deputy inspection authorization of a qualified third-party testing agency, and shall be submitted to the City.
+This certification is required to final the permit and prior to issuance of the certificate of occupancy upon successful completion of all other permitted work. - f.
-f.
 Alternative and/or Hybrid Materials

-Alternative materials such as recycled plastic, PVC, composite and others, which can show a demonstrated experience and useful lifespan in the marine environment and usage, can be proposed to the City of Newport Beach for consideration.
-The decision of the City of Newport Beach regarding the use of alternative or hybrid materials will be final.
+Alternative materials such as recycled plastic, PVC, composite and others, which can show a demonstrated experience and useful lifespan in the marine environment and usage, can be proposed to the City of Newport Beach Chief Building Official for consideration.
+The decision of the City of Newport Beach Chief Building Official regarding the use of alternative or hybrid materials will be final.